 Herbs And Body Systems

 For those who have completed a beginners herbalism course before.
 Explore the use of healing plants to support and strengthen the body, and examine how different plants have affinity for different systems of the body.
 Covers treatment strategies for disorders of the respiratory, digestive, cardiovascular and immune systems, including allergies and stress, as well as skin disorders, musculoskeletal system and the urinary system.
 In each session we will look at the basic anatomy of the relevant body system.
-Weather permitting; this course may include a walk.
+This course will include a

 Who is this course for

 Students who have attended the beginner's course and who wish to take their studies further.